 Not much and yet everything.
 We believe that "City" First instead of "Eugene" First allows us to overtly state that we love our community, enough to put it first.
-The last season in our church history, we have had opportunities to connect with our community in refreshing, at times difficult, but always rewarding ways.
-We intend to build alignment between our growing culture and how people engage with our story.
+This last season in our church history, we have had opportunities to connect with our community in refreshing, at times difficult, but always rewarding ways.
+We intend to build alignment between our transforming culture and how people engage with our story.

 After many years of trying to relocate out of downtown, we pulled our downtown campus buildings off the market in a bold act of faith.
 We sensed that God is calling us to "plant a flag" in downtown Eugene by staying here.
 Not a year after that river-stepping move, God has brought two new partnerships that are going to better equip and empower this community.

 Yes.
 We love our Nazarene heritage, it made us who we are today.
 We are leading with the name City First Church, while our full name is City First Church of the Nazarene.

 The heart of our city has always been our heart, but how do you put that into a logo?
 And one that works for multiple locations?
 The grid of shapes in our logo represents a grid of city blocks and streets* in the city where our downtown campus was first planted 90+ years ago.

 Just as the actual streets represented in this logo extend outside of downtown Eugene, so our Faith Family is growing outside of downtown.
 These real-world roads connect to other roads, which keep on extending.
 With our friends and family at our Fairfield Campus, and the anticipation of our West 11th property, "Eugene First" is beginning to grow outside of Eugene.